 What Are Personal Financial Statements?

-At their core, personal financial statements comprise two key documents: the balance sheet and the income statement.
-Each serves a unique purpose in personal finance management:
+At their core, personal financial statements include two primary documents—the balance sheet and the income statement.
+Together, they reveal your complete financial picture.

 Why Personal Financial Statements Matter